-Internet Single User Account
+1.5.1.1 Internet Single User Account

-For a SOHO (small office/Home Office) environment, your Prestige offers a Single User Account (SUA) feature that allows multiple users on the LAN (Local Area Network) to access the Internet concurrently for the cost of a single user.
-Single User Account address mapping can also be used for other LAN to LAN connections.
+For a SOHO (Small Office/Home Office) environment, your Prestige offers the Single User Account (SUA) feature that allows multiple users on the LAN (Local Area Network) to access the Internet concurrently for the cost of a single user.
+The SUA address mapping can also be used for other LAN to LAN connections.

-1.5.2 Multi-Protocol/Multilink LAN-to-LAN Connection
+1.5.2 Multi-protocol/Multilink LAN-to-LAN Connection

 You can use the Prestige to connect two geographically dispersed networks over the WAN connection.
 The Prestige supports TCP/IP and Novell IPX routing, as well as transparent bridging for other network layer protocols.
 Your Prestige can also bundle multiple links in a single connection for greater bandwidth.
-A typical LAN-to-LAN application for your Prestige is
+A typical LAN-to-LAN application for your Prestige is shown in Figure 1-5.